lakkatv/lakka-website/content/articles/2016/12/22/christmas-2016-release.md

  * I may work on a C.H.I.P port
  * I should receive the prototype v0.2 of Gamegirl and release a Lakka image for it

-Stay tunned!
+Stay tuned!

 Thank you all for your support on Patreon and all the nice messages.

-We wish you the best christmas ever.
+We wish you the best Christmas ever.